stefaleon/Vidly/README.md

 &nbsp;
 ## 26 Create the New Customer form

-* In CustomerController.cs, create the New() action.
+* In CustomersController.cs, create the New() action.

 ```
     public ActionResult New()